How is Zeffy free?

 What is 501(c)(3)?

-Section 501(c)(3) is a specific tax category for nonprofits under the Internal Revenue Code, allowing tax exemptions for nonprofits.
+Section 501(c)(3) is a specific tax category for a nonprofit corporation under the Internal Revenue Code, allowing tax exemptions for nonprofits.
 The Internal Revenue Code is the tax law issued by the United States Treasury through the IRS

 The IRS recognizes over 30 types of nonprofits but, only those with 501(c)(3) status can claim tax-deductible donations.